 Diagnostic algorithm for high grade B-cell lymphoma (HGBL).
 BL, Burkitt lymphoma; DLBCL, diffuse large B-cell lymphoma; FL, follicular lymphoma; L/L, leukaemia/lymphoma.

 This lymphoma represents about 8% of de novo DLBCL .
 It affects mainly elderly adults with a slight male predominance.
 Most patients present with advanced widespread disease.
 Extranodal and central nervous system involvement are present in about a half of the patients and bone marrow involvement in over a third.
 The International Prognostic Index is usually high.

 The lymph node or other tissue involved shows a diffuse pattern of growth (Figure 15.2).
 The morphological features of the lymphoma cells are variable.
 Greater than half of the cases resemble DLBCL, NOS.
-The cells ...
+The cells are larger ...